serverless/blog/posts/2018-xx-xx-serverless-components-rest-api-tutorial.md

 ### `aws-lambda`

-The [`aws-lambda`](https://github.com/serverless/components/tree/master/registry/aws-lambda) gives us a convenient way to deploy Lambda functions to AWS.
+The [`aws-lambda`](https://github.com/serverless/components/tree/master/registry/aws-lambda) component gives us a convenient way to deploy Lambda functions to AWS.

 When using we need to supply a `memory`, `timeout` and `handler` property.
 All other configurations (such as the functions `name`) are optional.